Sun Myung Moon: Race relations

 Moon took a strong stance against racism and racial discrimination.
-In 1974 he urged Unification Church members to support an African American president of the United States: "We have had enough of white presidents.
+In 1974, he urged Unification Church members to support an African-American president of the United States: "We have had enough of white presidents.
 So, let's this time elect a president from the Negro race.
 What will you do if I say so?
 There's no question there.
 We must never forget that we are brothers and sisters in a huge human family.
 In any level of community, we must become like a family."

-In 1981 he said that he himself was a victim of racial prejudice in the United States (concerning his prosecution on tax charges in United States v.
-Sun Myung Moon), saying: "I would not be standing here today if my skin were white or my religion were Presbyterian.
-I am here today only because my skin is yellow and my religion is Unification Church.
+In 1981, he said that he himself was a victim of racial prejudice in the United States (concerning his prosecution on tax charges in United States v.
+Sun Myung Moon), saying: "I would not be standing here today if my skin were white or my religion was Presbyterian.
+I am here today only because my skin is yellow and my religion is the Unification Church.
 The ugliest things in this beautiful country of America are religious bigotry and racism."

-Several African American organizations and individuals spoke out in defense of Moon at this time including the National Black Catholic Clergy Caucus, the Southern Christian Leadership Conference, the National Conference of Black Mayors, and Joseph Lowery who was then the head of the Southern Christian Leadership Conference.
+Several African American organizations and individuals spoke out in defense of Moon at this time, including the National Black Catholic Clergy Caucus, the Southern Christian Leadership Conference, the National Conference of Black Mayors, and Joseph Lowery, who was then the head of the Southern Christian Leadership Conference.

-In a later controversy over the use of the word "Moonie" by the American news media, which was said to be offensive, Moon's position was supported by civil rights activists Ralph Abernathy and James Bevel.
+In a later controversy over the use of the word "Moonie" (which was said to be offensive) by the American news media, Moon's position was supported by civil rights activists Ralph Abernathy and James Bevel.

-In 2000 Moon and The Nation of Islam leader Louis Farrakhan got together to sponsor the Million Family March, a rally in Washington D.C. to celebrate family unity and racial and religious harmony; as well as to address other issues, including abortion, capital punishment, health care, education, welfare and Social Security reform, substance abuse prevention, and overhaul of the World Bank and International Monetary Fund.
-In his keynote speech Farrakhan called for racial harmony.
+In 2000, Moon and Nation of Islam leader Louis Farrakhan got together to sponsor the Million Family March, a rally in Washington, D.C. to celebrate family unity and racial and religious harmony as well as to address other issues, including abortion, capital punishment, health care, education, welfare, Social Security reform, substance abuse prevention, and overhaul of the World Bank and International Monetary Fund.
+In his keynote speech, Farrakhan called for racial harmony.